 - How much power and responsibility do I need or want?

-- How much do I like playing a role in important, high-adrenalin events?
+- How much do I like playing a role in important, high-adrenaline events?

 - How much organizational pressure do I want?
 How structured an environment?